AkifAtikKhan/WAPSBudgetStudy/README.md

 (Links to the final visualization is below)

 For this whole project i spent almost 85% of my time cleaning and modifying the data.
-There wasn't any data dictionary to refer too so there were times I had to google term I did not understand.
+There wasn't any data dictionary to refer too so there were times I had to google terms I did not understand.
---x---x-----
+------x-------x-----
-Problems i tackled in R
+Problems i tackled in R:

 •date column.
 Half way through one of the datasets, the year was in a completeley different format.
 So i had to create subsets of the data set, modify it, then remerge it, all using a package called dplyr.

 • Missing data, and halfway through the dataset, the columns order was swapped.
 I had to replace everything in the correct order.